brunosez/AWS_MachineLearning/README.md

 # dsstne
 Amazon framework to build a recommander engine

-testes summer 2016, on AWS GPU instance
+tests on fall 2016, on AWS GPU instance

 Note : you need to be allowed to launch GPU instance , as remarked also in this blog post